 - Out and In buttons increase/decrease zoom magnification and consequently change the Horizontal and Vertical Scale settings.
 Touch either button until you've achieved the desired level. - Var.checkbox enables zooming in single increments. - Horizontal Scale/div sets the time represented by each horizontal division of the grid.
 It is the equivalent of Time/div in channel traces. - Vertical Scale/div sets the voltage level represented by each vertical division of the grid; it's the equivalent of V/div in channel traces. - Horizontal/Vertical Center sets the time/voltage at the center of the grid.
-The horizontal center is the same for all channel zoom traces. - Reset Zoom returns the zoom to x1 magnification. - Tip: On WaveSurfer oscilloscopes, all channel zooms (Z1-Z4) are displayed in the same grid at the same horizontal scale.
-When zooming digital, math or memory traces, the horizontal and vertical scale may be set independently for each zoom.
+The horizontal center is the same for all channel zoom traces. - Reset Zoom returns the zoom to x1 magnification.

+Tip: On WaveSurfer oscilloscopes, all channel zooms (Z1-Z4) are displayed in the same grid at the same horizontal scale.